n7tae/ham-dht-tools/README.md

 ## Installing the tools

-To install, do `make install` and each tool will be copied to `$(BINDIR)` defined in the Makefile.
+You can install the tools if you like, do `make install` and each tool will be copied to `$(BINDIR)` defined in the Makefile.
 To install to a different location, you can copy `Makefile` to `makefile`, modify the definition of `BINDIR` and then do `make install`, but it may be easier to just copy the executables to your desired folder manually.

 ## Running a tool